f0r3ns1cat0r/ti/README.md

-# Daily updated Threat Intelligence Feeds

-DGA Feeds contains data about the current activity of domains created using DGA
-Mozi Feeds contains data about IP addresses that infected by Mozi

 ## DGA Lists

 Domain generation algorithms (DGA) are algorithms seen in various families of malware that are used to periodically generate a large number of domain names that can be used as rendezvous points with their command and control servers.
 This repository contains daily updated lists of the most active DGA domains.